First footage of Robert Pattinson as Batman revealed

-Director Matt Reeves revealed the first look at Robert Pattinson as Batman in his upcoming "The Batman."
+Director Matt Reeves revealed the first look at Robert Pattinson as Batman in his coming "The Batman."

-Last September, Pattinson told Variety's Ramin Setoodeh that he grew up as a massive fan of director Tim Burton's 1989 and 1992 "Batman" movies.
+Pattinson told Variety's Ramin Setoodeh in September that he grew up as a massive fan of director Tim Burton's 1989 and 1992 "Batman" movies.
 Once he heard that Reeves was rebooting the Caped Crusader series for Warner Bros., he actively pursued the part.

 "I'd had Batman in my mind for a while," Pattinson said.
 "It's such an absurd thing to say.
 I sort of had an idea to do it, and I'd been prodding Matt.
 He didn't accept any prods.
 I kept asking to meet him."